City Council gives final approval to Housing Element

 Stephen Miller

-PHS Boys NCS soccer champions and CIF semi-finalists received a proclamation in their honor on Monday night.
+PHS Boys NCS soccer champions and CIF semi-finalists received a proclamation in their honor in 2023.

 After nearly three years of City Council hearings, other public meetings and open houses, online surveys and consultants’ reports, the council on Monday night unanimously approved the city’s Sixth Cycle Housing Element, a comprehensive document outlining how the city will plan for accommodating 587 new residences by 2031.